-11. COMMITMENTS AND CONTINGENCIES
+12. COMMITMENTS AND CONTINGENCIES

 From time to time, we, the Investment Adviser or the Administrator may be a party to legal proceedings in the ordinary course of business, including proceedings relating to the enforcement of our rights under contracts with our portfolio companies.
 While the outcome of these legal proceedings cannot be predicted with certainty, we do not expect that these proceedings will have a material effect upon our financial condition or results of operations.
-Unfunded debt investments described in the Consolidated Statement of Assets and Liabilities represent unfunded delayed draws on investments and/or revolving lines of credit, if any.
+Unfunded debt investments, if any, are disclosed in the Consolidated Schedules of Investments.
+As of September 30, 2016 and 2015, we had \$20.0 million and \$4.8 million, respectively, in commitments to fund investments.